Heating issues: Why is it so cold in the garage?

 Finally, if your garage has windows, you will need to seal them as well.
 You can buy one of the many window shrink film insulation kits to do the job for you.
 Begin by applying shrink film to the inside of the window.
 Then, tape the shrink wrap to the window frame and heat it with a hairdryer until it fits snugly around the window frame.

-For insulating the garage walls you could choose either fiberglass batt insulation or foam boards.
+For insulating the garage walls, you could choose either fiberglass batt insulation or foam boards.
 Both of these can be installed on wall studs.
 Finish the garage walls with either oriented strand board (OSB), drywall panels, or plywood sheets.
+Proper insulation minimizes heat loss and makes your garage feel more like a functional living space rather than an outdoor shed.

 Choose the right space heater

 You may need to consider investing in a ceiling-mounted forced-air heating unit to generate enough warm air.
-Alternatively, you could also consider a portable propane heater to do the job as well.
+Alternatively, you could also consider a portable propane heater to do the job.

 Read more: Healthiest temperature for your home